 - Craft pliers – cutting, looping, flat nose

 - Hot glue gun

-Determine the height you want for the concrete part of the note holder.
+Determine the height you want for the concrete part of the wire picture holder.
 I kept mine at 1.5 cm.
 Take an empty tissue paper roll and mark the determined height on it.
 Use an x-acto knife to cut it the tissue paper roll along the marked area.

 Now take the craft wire but do not cut it from the bundle.
-Bend the wire 4 times towards the same direction to create a square pattern; the size of the square should be smaller than teh diameter of teh tissue paper roll.
+Bend the wire 4 times in the same direction to create a square pattern; the size of the square should be smaller than the diameter of the tissue paper roll.
 Bend the current wire (last bent part) diagonally inside the square pattern.

 Keep the square pattern intact and bend the remaining wire to 90 degrees towards the opposite direction of the square pattern.

 Decide the length of the note stand.
 Keeping the decided length and about 8 cm or 10 cm extra wire; cut off the wire from the bundle.
 Create a twirl pattern using the 8 cm extra wire from the open end.